naregkh/PhD-EnhancementStudy_ExperimentScript/README.md

 Renames the photos so that the experimental script can pick them.
 Photos are renamed inside the Rename folder.

+## Some other small functions
-## QuickSum.m
+### QuickSum.m
 Summarises participants responses.
-It's used in the end of the Main_Script to provide a quick summary of the responses.
+It's used in the end of the Main_Script.m to provide a quick summary of the responses.

-## GetParticipantsInfo.m
+### GetParticipantsInfo.m
-Asks participants for demographic information
+Small function that asks participants for demographic information